-Editor’s note: The following account by Arminius Vámbéry is extracted from The Great Events by Famous Historians, Vol. III (published 1905).
+Editor’s note: The following work by Arminius Vámbéry is extracted from The Great Events by Famous Historians, Vol. VIII (published 1905).
 All spelling in the original.

 From the time (1354) when the Turks took Gallipoli and secured their first dominion in Europe, the Ottoman power on that side of the Hellespont was gradually increased.
 In 1360 Amurath I crossed from Asia Minor, ravaged an extensive district, and took Adrianople, which he made the first seat of his royalty and the first shrine of Mahometanism in Europe.
 He next turned toward Bulgaria and Servia, where in the warlike Slavonic tribes he found far stronger foes than the Greek victims of earlier Turkish conquests.